 The Church’s teachings on marriage, divorce, and remarriage are often misunderstood.
 The First Step program is offered to help everyone, especially those who have been divorced, learn more about Catholic beliefs on marriage and how to submit an 'annulment' case.
 Representatives from the Ministry to the Divorced Office within the Department for Marriage and Family Ministry of the Diocese of Cleveland will also be present to explain their ministry to those who are divorced.

 To date, we have had the privilege of meeting over 2000 people through the First Step program.
 The seminar is open to all without registration and usually lasts around 90 minutes.
 Tribunal staff members are available to answer questions, both during the seminar and afterwards.

 The normal process for submitting a case to the Tribunal remains that you meet as soon as possible with a priest, deacon, or lay ecclesial minister at your local parish.
 It is not necessary that you wait to attend a First Step session.
 The First Step sessions are an alternative opportunity to learn more.

 Priests, deacons or lay ecclesial ministers who would like to discuss the possibility of hosting a First Step meeting in your parish or district should contact the Tribunal Office.

-Learn about programs for the divorced offered by the Department for Marriage and Family Ministry.
+Learn about programs for the divorced offered by the Office for Marriage and Family Ministry

 1 of 22